mokalux/GIDEROS_PLATFORMER_CBUMP_GCAM_TECS/README.md

-# GIDEROS PLATFORMER USING CBUMP, TINY ECS AND TILED
+# GIDEROS PLATFORMER STARTER KIT USING CBUMP, GCAM, TILED AND TINY ECS

 The aim of this repo is to lay down the first bricks of a platformer using ECS in Gideros Studio **http://giderosmobile.com**.